 Instruments

-It contains a total of 12 items that measure each of the four achievement goals: mastery approach (e.g., “I want to learn as much as possible from this class”), mastery avoidance (e.g., “I worry that I may not learn all that I possibly could from this class”), performance approach (e.g., “My goal in this class is to get a better grade than most of the students”), and performance-avoidance (e.g., “My goal for this class is to avoid performing poorly”).
-The items were rated on a seven-point scale from 1 (not at all true of me) to 7 (very true of me); mean item scores were calculated for each type of goal orientation.
-The reliability coefficients of the four sub-scales, reported by developers, ranged between .84 and .94 (Elliot & McGregor, 2001), and Cronbach’s alpha reliability of this questionnaire was .85 in this study.
+AGOs were assessed using the 12-item Achievement Goal Questionnaire (Elliot & McGregor, 2001).
+This instrument measures the four orientations within the 2 × 2 framework: M-Ap (e.g., “I want to learn as much as possible from this class”), M-Av (e.g., “I worry that I may not learn all that I possibly could from this class”), P-Ap (e.g., “My goal in this class is to get a better grade than most of the students”), and P-Av (e.g., “My goal for this class is to avoid performing poorly”).
+Responses are rated on a 7-point scale from 1 (not at all true of me) to 7 (very true of me).
+The subscales have demonstrated sound reliability, and the Cronbach’s alpha for the overall questionnaire in this study was .85.

 Procedure